 7 You have an underlying medical condition

-The major medical conditions that affect weight gain are hypothyroidism, diabetes mellitus, PCOS (polycystic ovarian syndrome), Cushing syndrome (1,12).
+The major medical conditions that affect weight gain are hypothyroidism, diabetes mellitus, PCOS (polycystic ovarian syndrome), and Cushing syndrome (13).

 These conditions all tend to affect the balance of your hormones as well as your metabolism.